How to take card payments

 The issuing bank: The bank that provided the credit or debit card being used to pay you to the customer, and will authorise or decline the transaction.

 Card machine/POS (point of sale) system: This is the hardware and software your business will use to take payment from your customer’s card.
-For example, a card reader that your customer will tap their card on.

 The acquiring bank: This is the bank acting on your behalf, not the customer’s.
 It processes the credit and debit card payment received via your POS system or card machine from the customer’s issuing bank.
 It does this via the credit card networks.